larobitrumpet/Creative-Commons-Image-Search/README.md

 ## Dependencies
 `curl` must be installed and in your path.

+You need to get a brearer token for the Creative Commons api.
+Instructions for obtaining a brearer token can be found here: [https://api.creativecommons.engineering/v1/#operation/register_api_oauth2](https://api.creativecommons.engineering/v1/#operation/register_api_oauth2).
+In CCISModel.java, replace the string "put brearer token here" with your brearer token.

 ## Build
 The application can be build by running `make`.
 Be sure to run `make clean` between builds.